hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 (openmpi-hvd) nid001140>$ mpirun -np 4 -H nid001140:2,nid001141:2 python train_hvd.py
 (openmpi-hvd) nid001140>$ mpirun -np 4 python train_hvd.py

-** Note that for some openmpi-relating reasons, if it failed to run, you should be able to run it using Gloo.
+** Note that for some openmpi-relating issue, if it failed to run, you should be able to run it using GLOO instead of MPI which is a default communication layer for horovod.
 (openmpi-hvd) nid001140>$ horovodrun --gloo -np 8 -H nid001140:4,nid001141:4 python train_hvd.py
 ```